univention/univention-corporate-server/doc/quickstart/index.rst

 ************

-The installation is performed via a menu-driven installer and can be used both interactively and completely profile-based .
+The installation is performed via a menu-driven installer and can be used both interactively and completely profile-based, see the `Extended installation documentation <ext-doc-inst_>`_.

 The system language, keyboard layout and time zone can be selected in accordance with local requirements.